 Before applying the combination over the entire carpet, test it on a tiny section of it.
 Although these chemicals are well-known for their cleaning and disinfecting properties, they can discolour or harm some textiles and surfaces.
 If the tiny area you experimented on works well, the remainder of the carpet is safe.
 Any change in the carpet while testing should be cause for worry.

 Rugs made of wool, silk, and other organic materials are sensitive and may be damaged by these cleaning agents.

 You should not soak your carpet with this DIY carpet cleaner, but rather dampen it slightly.
 Begin scrubbing the carpet with a brush soaked in the solution, working your way from one corner to the other.
 Repeat the process as many times as necessary.
 Allow it to sit for 5 minutes for the solution to take effect.

-Scrub the carpet with a clean rag from one corner to the other to eliminate the bacteria and dirt picked up by the cleaning solution.
+Scrub the carpet with a clean rag from one corner to the other to eliminate the bacteria and dirt and carpet mold picked up by the cleaning solution.
 Rinse with cold, fresh water and keep re-saturating or replacing the cleaning rugs as needed.

 Clean the carpet on a dry or low-humidity day to help it to dry quickly.
 A fan would also be useful.

 Vacuum the entire area to remove any remaining mixture residues from the carpet and restore it to its original form.

 You do not need to repeat the following procedures to maintain your carpet disinfected at all times.
 All you need is an equal parts water and vinegar solution in a spray bottle.
 Carpet disinfection should be done at least once a week or biweekly, according to experts.
 When you have small children or pets, you may need to do it more frequently.